Table of Contents[Hide][Show]

 - Liver damage – indicated by increasing liver enzymes, affects around 3% of people

-- Muscle damage, cramps and pain (myotherapy) – affects up to 30% of people, with mild muscle pain affecting up to 10% of others.
+- Muscle damage, muscle cramps and pain (myotherapy) – affects up to 30% of people, with mild muscle pain affecting up to 10% of others.

 - Other associated side effects include brain damage, memory issues, and Parkinson’s-like symptoms.